EricNeid/go-getdockerimage/README.md

 ## Quickstart

-Checkout the project and run make (given that go build chain is installed.
+Checkout the project and run make (given that go build chain is installed).
 Hint: You can simply click on the Gitpod link above and compile it online without setting up a tool chain.

 ```bash